Serpentine Squiggles

 —And if you forget yourself upon the vessel’s transfigured blade?

-—Then the hive would lose two, tonight (at length the hunter says).
+—Then the hive would lose two, tonight (sent the hunter at length).
 But if I defy your fatalism, the hive saves two.
 On average, letting me go makes no difference.

 —But—